 The rectangles in most of my paintings are organized in a manner that gives rise to the idea of a window.
 When looking at these paintings, I like to wonder, as I “enter” the world of each painting, am I looking out or looking in? – and, what kind of mysterious world is it I am contemplating and seeing in this abstract painting?
 In some paintings the color content of each smaller rectangle or “window pane” is determined all or in part by a carefully crafted algorithm.
 In many, an impression of depth is created, with the structure of the “window” in the foreground and the abstract world behind the structure – one seems to view the abstract “scene” through the “window panes”.
 In others, the effect is “flatter” – the window structure and pane content appear to exist all in one plane.
-In almost all such paintings, both those suggesting depth and those appearing flatter, each individual rectangle or “pane” could be viewed as a separate, smaller painting, with the joined individual rectangles constituting a unified rectangular whole.
+In most paintings, both those suggesting depth and those appearing flatter, each individual rectangle or “pane” could be viewed as a separate, smaller painting, with the joined individual rectangles constituting a unified rectangular whole.

-In addition, each of my paintings, intended to stand on its own as an object of visual interest, inevitably and sometimes purposely contains a subtext of commentary chosen from a variety of topics, including art, science, music, literature, philosophy, status in society, or the state of our world today.
+In addition, each of my paintings, created to stand on its own as an object of visual interest, inevitably and sometimes purposely contains a subtext of commentary chosen from a variety of topics, including art, science, music, literature, philosophy, status in society, or the state of our world today.
 The “story” embedded in a painting – as composed by me, or invented by the viewer, or a mixture of the two – can enrich an interested viewer’s experience of the work, while also allowing a certain transcendence of limitations for a contemplative moment.